Weather & Calendar

 Ghana Weather Summary

-Here is a weather summary for the three largest cities: Accra, the capital on the coast, Kumasi in the center of the country, and Tamale in the Northern Region.
+Here is a weather summary for three major cities: Accra, the capital on the coast, Kumasi in the center of the country, and Tamale in the Northern Region.

 Month Weather